G.E.T.

 changes markedly as we enter this high-desert range.
 Gone from

-and volcanic rock of the Gila Conglomerate.
-As is common throughout
+cobbly sedimentary and volcanic rock of the Gila Conglomerate.

-secured plans to develop a pair of open pit mines in the Gila
+(now Freeport-McMoRan) secured plans to develop a pair of open

-Mountains west of our route and only a few miles north of Safford,
+pit mines in the Gila Mountains west of our route and only a few

-an almost certain boon to the rural economy here, if indeed a
+miles north of Safford, a boon to the rural economy here, if in

-past, the heady present, and an uncertain future.
+the distant past, the heady present, and an uncertain future.

 In essence,

-segments - collectively the G.E.T.'s "mining miles"
+three segments - collectively the G.E.T.'s "mining miles" - make

-route in this segment, a mish-mash of roads, jeep tracks, and
+Overall, the hiking route in this segment, a mish-mash of developed

-drainages, is quiet and sufficiently remote-feeling, although
+roads, jeep tracks, and drainages, is quiet and sufficiently remote-feeling,

 ROUTE